stephenreid321/metacrisisxyz/Transcripts/Saving Civilization: Healthcare, Tech, Democracy (w Daniel Schmachtenberger).md

-where we've injured the system, but to the point where the system goes, "wait, humans are anti-fragile," which we'll probably talk about, where that kind of stress actually does create that hormetic effect, where the system then responds by getting more capacity. - daniel and then there's a reward circuit on that that is fundamentally a healthier, more aligned one, [1833](https://www.youtube.com/watch?v=_7aIgHoydP8&t=1833.924s)
+where we've injured the system, but to the point where the system goes, "wait, humans are anti-fragile," which we'll probably talk about, where that kind of stress actually does create that hormetic effect, where the system then responds by getting more capacity. - daniel and then there's a [[reward circuit]] on that that is fundamentally a healthier, more aligned one, [1833](https://www.youtube.com/watch?v=_7aIgHoydP8&t=1833.924s)

 both healthier for the being,
-and healthier for the way that being can relate with the world. - zubin exactly, so it's actually a virtuous reward system as opposed to the addictive reward system. so how then, now we have this human mind that's, you know, paleolithic, and it's now put in a world where we have a different technology that is relying on reward circuits that maybe are not as virtuous as we would like. is that where we are now in this conversation?
+and healthier for the way that being can relate with the world. - zubin exactly, so it's actually a virtuous reward system as opposed to the addictive reward system. so how then, now we have this human mind that's, you know, paleolithic, and it's now put in a world where we have a different technology that is relying on [[reward circuit|reward circuits]] that maybe are not as virtuous as we would like. is that where we are now in this conversation?
 [1859](https://www.youtube.com/watch?v=_7aIgHoydP8&t=1859.063s)